MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 > {: .output}
 {: .solution}

 We previously saw how we can subset columns from a data frame using the select function.
-There are a lot of columns with extraneous information in this dataset.
-For instance, while information like the number of sequencing reads, the DNA extraction date, and the lot_number might be useful to use in the lab, it won't be a part of our analysis.
-Let's subset out the columns we are interested in, which includes the sample IDs and taxon information (columns from Proteobacteria to Planctomycetota).
+There are some columns with extraneous information in this dataset.
+For instance, while information like the sequencer and extraction kit lot_number might be useful to use in the lab, it won't be a part of our analysis.
+Let's subset out the columns we are interested in, which includes the sample IDs and taxon information (columns from Proteobacteria to Cyanobacteria).

 > ## Reviewing selecting columns
 > Select the columns of interest from our dataset.
 Note, there are multiple ways to do this.